 If medical intervention fails, it is best to consider surgery.
 It involves stitching the third eyelid gland back to its proper position.

 When opting to have the gland entirely removed, this may result in a regular application of eye drops for the rest of his life.
 The conventional treatment option more often used nowadays is to set it back to its proper placement.
 The most important thing is to retain the dog’s tear gland to lessen the chances of developing a painful condition known as dry eye.

 Any forms of treatment should be thoroughly discussed with your vet.

 How long does it take for cherry eye to heal?

 The recovery prognosis of cherry eye in dogs depends on the treatment and severity of the case.
 It may take one to two weeks of inflammation to turn back to its normal appearance.
-Ointment application should be done for at least 7 to 10 days, and oral antibiotics should be taken with an estimation of 5 to 10 days.
+Ointment application should be done for at least seven to ten days, and oral antibiotics should be taken with an estimation of five to ten days.
 Again, a thorough consultation with your vet should be done.

 - Pet Insurance: Cost, Reviews, and Guide

 - Vets at Home: Should I Opt for a Mobile Vet?